tamerbader/CMSC132-Class-Availability/README.md

 This is a Java program designed to give you the latest class availability on any UMD course offered.
+The Program parses the University of Maryland Testudo website and will display to the user their desired courses that are either have available seats or just a list of all sections offered without filtering out open section.